All About Public Address System Announcers

 Job Outlook for Public Address System Announcers

 In the United States, there were 11,400 jobs for Public Address System Announcer in 2016.
 New jobs are being produced at a rate of 2.6% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Public Address System Announcer by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+There will be an estimated 1,100 positions for Public Address System Announcer per year.

 The states with the most job growth for Public Address System Announcer are North Dakota, Colorado, and Washington.
 Watch out if you plan on working in South Carolina, Louisiana, or Iowa.
 These states have the worst job growth for this type of profession.